PulsarHRI/pulsarhri.github.io/docs/00-home/00-home.md

 * Detailed descriptions of available classes, methods, and parameters
 * Best practices for integration and deployment

-## Overview of the Pulsar ecosystem
+## Overview of the PULSAR HRI ecosystem

+!!! note
+    * When we refer to motors we refer to direct drive motors without transmission
+    * When we refer to actuators we refer to motors with a transmission

-PULSAR HRI develops best-in-class actuation systems to enable future robotic capabilities.
-Our goal is to providing the absolute best performance in motors and actuators, defining performance with novel metrics including agility, torque and efficiency.
-Our design principle is fully model driven, that is why we are able to provide high perfromance actuators together with high fidelity digital twins (AUGUR) of them.
-In this wiki you will find all the necessary material to set up either a simulation or a real setup with our motors.
+PULSAR HRI develops best-in-class actuation systems to enable the next generation of robotic capabilities.
+Our aim is to provide the highest possible performance in motors and actuators, defining excellence through novel metrics involving agility, torque-density, and efficiency.
+Our model-based design approach enables us to deliver high-performance actuators alongside high-fidelity digital twins (AUGUR).
+This wiki contains all the necessary resources to set up either a simulation or a physical configuration using our products.

 ![High level ecosystem diagram](figs/high_level_diagram.png)